ClearSale: History

-ClearSale has released integration modules for Stripe, Zoey OpenCart, Volusion, Magento, BigCommerce, Shopify, PrestaShop and WooCommerce.
+It has released integration modules for Stripe, Zoey, OpenCart, Volusion, Magento, BigCommerce, Shopify, PrestaShop, and WooCommerce.
 In October 2017, ClearSale announced the addition of fraud detection for real-time applications such as games and distance learning courses.
 ClearSale launched its Active Market Radar and Behavior Analytics in December 2017, which includes a fraud radar score calculation for clients.

+In October 2024, Experian agreed to acquire ClearSale for $350 million, pending regulatory approval in Brazil and hoping to complete the deal by the middle of the following year.
+On April 2, 2025, Experian announced that it had completed the purchase of the Brazilian firm.